CrudeText/CrudeText/README.md

 - An AI trying to learn Tarot 🃏
 - GIS and environmental data analyses
 - Jupyter notebooks on random datasets
 - Sensor experiments with tiny machines
+- Computer generated art

 More to come soon.
 This place is under construction — bring a helmet. 🛠️